 - Family history:

-- Autoimmune diseases (eg, amyloidosis, systemic lupus erythematosus, Wegener's granulomatosis, rheumatoid arthritis).
+- Autoimmune diseases (eg, amyloidosis, systemic lupus erythematosus, granulomatosis with polyangiitis, rheumatoid arthritis).

 - Similar condition in other family members - consider exposure to environmental pollutants.